 Samsung TV No Sound—What to Do?

-Samsung, the South Korean electronics giant, makes a vast array of high-end electronic products, from smartphones to smart TVs.
+The South Korean electronics giant, known as Samsung, makes many high-end electronic products, from smartphones to smart TVs.
 Televisions are one of the most important product lines for Samsung.

 Samsung TV Audio: Basic Troubleshooting